Matthias247/http2dotnet/readme.md

 The library currently faces the following limitations:
 - Missing support for creating streams from client side.
 - Missing support for the push promises.
-- Missing support for using base64 encoded SETTINGS data in case of connection upgrade from HTTP/1.1.
-This currently doesn't allow the h2c upgrade mechanism.
 - Missing support for reading the remote SETTINGS from application side.
 - The scheduling of outgoing DATA frames is very basic and relies mostly on flow control windows and the maximum supported frame size.
 It is currently not